Jimdo/tooltip/README.md

 # Archieved
-This repo is archived based on Mario's request https://jimdo.slack.com/archives/C02U0AANG/p1762444320862379
+This repo is archived based on Mario's request as it is outdated

 # rc-tooltip
 ---